brainmatters/brainmatters-ai/README.md

-## Brainmatters AI
+# Brainmatters AI

 An AI written in NodeJS (+brain.js) that remote-controls execution of an emulator using 'nodegrpc'.

-For the first iteration, the emulator will be 'RustBoyAdvance' using the rustnodegrpc package to receive JSONRPC commands.
+For the first iteration, the emulator will be 'RustBoyAdvance' using the rustnodegrpc package to receive JSONRPC commands. [-> Emulator source code](https://github.com/brainmatters/rustboyadvance-ng)

-### JSONRPC endpoints
+## JSONRPC endpoints
-####  The endpoints on the Rust-based GBA emulator
+###  The endpoints on the Rust-based GBA emulator

 sendControllerEvent(evt): sends a controller event like A, B, up, down, right, left